asensio-lab/high-resolution-ev-charging-data-descriptor/README.md

 * facilityType: Maps a given transaction to the type of facility where it took place.
 Manufacturing facilities correspond to 1, office facilities to 2, research and development to 3, and other to 4.
 * managerVehicle: A binary variable indicating whether the vehicle associated with a given charging session is of the type generally owned by the firm’s managers as a result of a corporate incentive program (1 if manager vehicle, 0 if not).
 * earlyAdopter: A binary variable indicating whether a given user was an early adopter or late adopter of the EV charging program (1 if early adopter, 0 if late adopter).
 Early adopters are defined as the first quartile of users to log a charging session, while late adopters are defined as the remaining users.
 * habitualUser: A binary variable indicating whether a user is a casual or habitual user of workplace charging (1 if habitual, 0 if casual).
-A habitual user is defined as someone who logged more than the mean of 40 charging sessions over the course of the data collection period, while a casual user is someone who logged fewer than 40 sessions.
+A habitual user is defined as someone who logged more than the median of 19 charging sessions over the course of the data collection period, while a casual user is someone who logged fewer than 19 sessions.
 * reportedZip: A binary variable indicating whether a user self-reported a zip code to the network operator.
 * platform: The type of device used to register a session.
 One of Android, iOS, or Web.
 * distance: The estimated distance in miles from the centroid of a user’s provided zip code to the exact position where the charging station is located.
 Not all users provided a zip code.
 * totalSessions: The count of total sessions logged by a given user over the course of the observation period.